NorbertLoh/CS4248-Group-30-Project/README.md

 Mentor: Yisong

 # Acknowledgements
-We would like to thank Yisong, Prof Christian Von Der Weth and Prof Min-Yen Kan for his guidance and support throughout the project.
+We would like to thank Yisong, Prof Christian Von Der Weth and Prof Min-Yen Kan for their guidance and support throughout the project.

 # Supplementary